 If you have children, each child has a 50% chance of having the same alteration that you have.
+Note that the particular alteration you have is not expected to result in iron overload, even if a child inherits it from both parents.
 Your doctor can speak with you if you are planning on starting a family.

-1You only inherited this alteration from one parent, so only one of your HFE genes has it.
+You only inherited this alteration from one parent, so only one of your HFE genes has it.
 A person with an alteration to one of their two copies of a gene is said to be "heterozygous" for that alteration.